delfick/photons/docs/start/tile_animations.rst

   num_iterations -- int -- default 1
     How many rolls to perform.
 By default we only do one roll

+    -1 means we never stop rolling the dice.

   roll_time -- float -- default 2
     The number of seconds to roll the dice for before choosing a number